 Shen et al., the authors of the present article, also argue that their results support the notion that much more caution needs to be applied prior to endorsing these products as risk free alternative.

-Since their introduction and in absence of current regulation of these ENDS, new question are arising in terms of risks.
+Since their introduction and in absence of current regulation of these ENDS, new questions are arising in terms of risks.
 Most of those questions have already been or are being answered for combusted tobacco that appeared on the market more than 100 years ago.
 But for the younger e-cigarettes, the long-term effects are not known and can only be conceptualized and deduced from medical reports related to each individual component of the e-liquid.
 The effects of combined ingredients remain to be studied.

 In addition to providing a guidance for future research, the authors aim at conveying a clear message to the FDA and other bodies in future discussions of the risks and future regulation of these products.